intuit/gqlex/README.md

 # eXtendGql

 ## Summary
-eXtendGql is a powerful library that offers a unique path selection solution for GraphQL, called gXPath.
+eXtendGql is a powerful library that offers a unique path selection solution for GraphQL, called gqlXPath.
 With this feature, developers can easily navigate the GraphQL data structure and select the information they need.
 In addition, the library includes an advanced transformation tool that allows for complex data manipulation and conversion.

 ## Introduction